Haydock Grand National Trial Preview, Tips, Runners & Trends

 • Midnight Legend (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Smooth Stepper in 2020, winning for Alex Hales at odds of 33/1 under the guidance of Harry Bannister.
-Looking at the runners at the head of the market over the last 20 renewals there have been 3 winning favourites in the race.
-Before placing your bet on the 2026 Haydock Grand National Trial head over to see which other runners today are being backed by the best racing tipsters today.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 3 winning favourites in the race.
+Whilst we wait for the 2026 Haydock Grand National Trial, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Haydock Grand National Trial

-Many trainers will target races to use as prep races before coming to the Haydock Grand National Trial, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Haydock Grand National Trial.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race